-We will soon be visiting your child's school to offer the free flu vaccine to all eligible children from reception to year 6.
-The nasal flu vaccine is painless, quick, and side effects are uncommon and generally mild.
-All pupils in special needs schools are eligible for the influenza immunisation.
+We will soon be visiting your child's school FOR A SECOND TIME to offer the free flu vaccine to all eligible children from reception to year 6.
+If your child missed having their nasal spray on our first visit, they can receive it when we come back in the next 10 days.